mwvgroup/Surface-Brightness/csv/README_csv.md

   ASASSN-15fj, ASASSN-15ho, CSS140425:161024+470440, CSS140501:170414+174839, CSS141123:091002+521856, iPTF13dad, iPTF13dkl, iPTFdkx, iPTF14gdr, iPTF15xi, LSQ12fuk, LSQ12gef, LSQ13crf, LSQ14age, LSQ14ahm, LSQ14fmg, LSQ14gde, LSQ15aae, PS1-13dkh, PS15aez, PS15mt, PS15sv, PTF11moy, PTF11qri, PTF11qzq, PTF13asv, PTF13ddg, SN2011ha, SN2011io, SN2012go, SN2013bo, SN2013bq, SN2013ck, SN2014dk

-2. When inheriting this project there were two supernova "iPTFdkj", and "iPTFdkx" in the the input file 'GALEX flux.csv' that were missing associated redshift info and .int files.
+2. When inheriting this project there were two supernova "iPTFdkj", and "iPTFdkx" in the the input file 'GALEX flux.csv' that were missing associated redshift info and .fits files.
 I took these as typos for iPTF13dkj, and iPTF13dkx.

 3. The photon counts per second for each supernova were collected manually using ds9.
 If the exact pixel value of the source was 0 at the location of the supernova, the pixel with a value closest to the target was used.